 By Ken Zurski

 In the mid to late 19th century as railroad lines expanded and towns literally grew on land where the trains ran, depot buildings were built to accommodate riders on the various stops.
-Today, grainy pictures show the old depots with long stretched decks and indicator signs welcoming passengers to “Ponca City” as the photo below illustrates, among many others.
+Today, grainy pictures show the old depots with long stretched decks and indicator signs welcoming passengers to the small rain towns (in the photo below it’s “Ponca City (Oklahoma)” for example).

 But look closely and you’ll see large barrels on the rooftops, maybe one maybe more.
 In some instances, if the depot is long and thin, a line of barrels covers the roof’s top, strategically positioned in between the buildings brick chimney’s.